streamroot/integration-samples/mesh/ios/AVPlayer/README.md

 Hopefully, the video is playing as expected, congrats!

 ### 6. Stop the SDK
 Make sure to stop the delivery client once you are done with the video.
-We recommend to put it in the `viewDidDisappear(:bool)` or any callback closing the player.
+We recommend to put it in the `viewDidDisappear(:bool)` or any callback terminating the player lifecycle.
 ```swift
 self.deliveryClient.stop()
 ```

 ## Additional options
-You can pass additional options when create a `LumenDeliveryClient`.
+You can pass additional options during the creation of a `LumenDeliveryClient`

 ````swift
 func createDeliveryClient() -> LMDeliveryClient {